History of English cricket (1726–1750): Women's cricket

-As in all fields of endeavour, it was difficult for women to get involved in male-dominated pursuits.
+As in all fields of endeavour, it was difficult for women to partake in male-dominated pursuits.
 The earliest report of a women's match appeared in The Reading Mercury on 26 July 1745.
 The match was played on Gosden Common, near Guildford, between "XI Maids of Bramley" and "XI Maids of Hambledon".
-They all dressed in white but the Hambledon girls wore red ribbons on their heads and the Bramley girls wore blue.
+They all dressed in white, but the Hambledon girls wore red ribbons on their heads and the Bramley girls wore blue.
 The report says: "The Bramley girls got 119 notches and the Hambledon girls 127.
 There was of both sexes the greatest number that ever was seen on such an occasion.
 The girls bowled, batted, ran and catched as well as most men could do in that game".
 The villages were Bramley and Hambledon, both near Godalming in Surrey.
 A further report says the ladies played a return match at Hambledon, in Surrey, on 6 August.

 On 13 July 1747, the Artillery Ground staged a match between a team from Charlton and another from West Dean, two neighbouring villages in West Sussex.
 There was crowd trouble which caused play to be abandoned.
 The intention was to continue next morning but no further reports have been found.

 Educational links

 A key factor in the growth of cricket was its introduction to schools and universities.
 In 1727, Horace Walpole commented that it was already "common" at Eton College—the earliest reference to it both at Eton and in the county of Berkshire.
-Earlier, the first mentions of the sport in each of Cambridgeshire, Hampshire, and Oxfordshire had related to its being played at, respectively, the University of Oxford, Winchester College, and the University of Cambridge.
-There were matches at Oxford in the summer of 1729 on the testimony of Dr Samuel Johnson, who was then a student.
+Earlier, the first mentions of the sport in each of Cambridgeshire, Hampshire, and Oxfordshire had related to its being played at, respectively, the University of Cambridge, Winchester College, and the University of Oxford.
+There were matches at Oxford in the summer of 1729, on the testimony of Dr Samuel Johnson, who was then a student.
 This was mentioned in James Boswell's Life of Samuel Johnson.

 A schoolteacher in New Romney is credited with coining the word "cricketer" when completing a diary entry.
 He bestowed the accolade upon one William Pullen of Cranbrook but it was in connection with Pullen's death.
 He had just been hanged on Penenden Heath near Maidstone for stealing a sheep and five bushels of wheat.